 After the Inca Trail, your luggage will be waiting in Cusco.

 • A good daypack is essential for carrying your belongings during the hike.
-Make sure it is comfortable and has enough space to fit everything you need.
+Ensure it is comfortable and has enough space to fit everything you need.

 • Layers of clothing: The weather can be unpredictable on the trail, so it is important to pack layers that you can take on and off as needed.

-• Hiking boots: A good pair of hiking boots is a must for this trek.
+• Hiking boots: A good pair of hiking boots is necessary for this trek.
 Ensure they are well broken in before you go to avoid blisters.

 • A hat and sunscreen: Protect yourself from the sun with a hat and sunscreen.

-• Water bottle: You need to stay hydrated during the hike, so bring a water bottle or CamelBak.
+• Water bottle: You must stay hydrated during the hike, so bring a water bottle or CamelBak.

 • Snacks: Pack some snacks to keep your energy up during the hike.
 Energy bars, trail mix, and dried fruit are all good options.

-• First Aid kit: It is always a good idea to bring a first aid kit in case of minor injuries or illnesses.
+• First Aid kit: It is always a good idea to bring a kit for minor injuries or illnesses.

 Packing lits for Rainbow Mountain and Red Valley tour